pyriand3r/pyriand3r.github.io/_drafts/2014-08-31-using-ext5-in-an-ext3-environment.md

 {% endhighlight %}

 >#### Passing events
 >Because the Ext5 is not aware of the ext3 surrounding it, one has to listen to automated ext3 events manually and reimplement the behaviour.
-There are different possiblities to do so i can think of.
+There are different possiblities to do so i can think of:
 >
 >First you can add listeners to explicit events with the `addListener()` method like we did before with the destroy and resize event.
+This way you produce clear code.
 >
 >Second you can add an `Ext.util.Observable` object to your class (best inside the `initComponent()`).
 With it's `capture()` method you can catch **all** events an Ext object throws and react on it:
 >